sam-ludlow/mame-ao/README.md

 To be able to create symbolic links you have to grant permission.

-- Run "secpol" (Local Security Policy) as Administrator.
-Do a Windows search for "secpol" click "Run as administrator".
+- Run `secpol` (Local Security Policy) as Administrator.
+Do a Windows search for `secpol` click `Run as administrator`.
-- Go to "Local Policies\User Rights Assignment\Create symbolic links"
+- Go to `Local Policies\User Rights Assignment\Create symbolic links`
 - Add the required user or group.
-Enter your username, click the "Check Names" button to check it is correct.
+Enter your username, click the `Check Names` button to check it is correct.
 - You will need to re-start for settings to take effect.

 ## MAME Quick usage help